gslin/rtorrent-docker/README.md

 rtorrent-docker
 ===============

-Running [rTorrent](https://github.com/rakshasa/rtorrent) in [Docker](https://www.docker.com/) container, based on Ubuntu 20.04 and system rtorrent.
+Running [rTorrent](https://github.com/rakshasa/rtorrent) in a [Docker](https://www.docker.com/) container for isolation, based on Ubuntu 20.04 and system rtorrent.

 Command
 -------